snoyberg/posa-chapter/warp.md

 They are implemented over an event-driven IO manager in GHC's runtime system.
 Standard libraries of Haskell use non-blocking system calls so that they can cooperate with the IO manager.
-GHC's user threads are lightweight: modern computers can run 100,000 user threads smoothly.
+GHC's user threads are lightweight;
+modern computers can run 100,000 user threads smoothly.
-They are robust: even asynchronous exceptions are caught (we explain this in Section XXX in detail).
+They are robust; even asynchronous exceptions are caught (we explain this in Section XXX in detail).

 Some languages and libraries provided user threads in the past,